haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/about.md

 [JSPS Research Fellow (PD)](https://www.jsps.go.jp/english/e-pd/) at Osaka Metropolitan University.
 My host researcher is [Yuya Mizuno](https://researchmap.jp/y-mizuno?lang=en).

 ## Update history
+- 2022-08-08: New preprint [Grothendieck monoids of extriangulated categories](/papers/et-monoid/) (with S. Saito)!
 - 2022-06-03: Add **Representation theory of algebra in Lean** to [program](/codes/).
 - 2022-05-16: **My e-mail and affiliation has changed!** since the name of my university has changed.
 - 2022-03-20: I gave a talk [The lattice of wide subcategories](/talks/2022-03-20/).